 I recycled a tray from a frozen lunch to hold all the screws safely while I worked.

-CHALK PAINTED THE SHELF:
+STEP TWO: CHALK PAINTED THE SHELF:

 I selected a pretty, fresh white with just a touch of gray for my chalk paint color.
 I intend to add this piece to my new shop.
 It’s a lovely neutral.

-Even after sanding some of the polyurethane, it took two coats of chalk paint to make this paint stick!
+But even after sanding some of the polyurethane, it took two coats of chalk paint to make this paint stick!
 I used a foam brush for easy clean up since it’s a smaller project.
 It really gave it a smooth look with no brush lines.

-LET THE PAINT DRY!
+STEP THREE: LET THE PAINT DRY!